Carrum

 Population growth drivers in Carrum are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Carrum as of Feb 2026 is around 4511.
-This reflects an increase of 272 people since the 2021 Census, which reported a population of 4239.
-The change is inferred from the resident population of 4494 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 75 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2891 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Carrum's growth rate of 6.4% since the 2021 census exceeded that of its SA3 area at 5.6%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 69.0% of overall population gains during recent periods, driving primary population growth for the suburb.
+Based on ABS population updates and AreaSearch's validation, the estimated population of Carrum as of Feb 2026 is around 4,511.
+This reflects an increase of 272 people since the 2021 Census, which reported a population of 4,239.
+The change was inferred from AreaSearch's resident population estimate of 4,494 following examination of ABS' latest ERP data release in June 2024 and additional 75 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,891 persons per square kilometer, placing Carrum in the upper quartile relative to national locations assessed by AreaSearch.
+Carrum's growth of 6.4% since the 2021 census exceeded the SA3 area's growth of 5.6%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 69.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, the suburb is expected to grow by just below the median of national statistical areas, with an increase of 473 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 6.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, the suburb is expected to grow by approximately 494 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.6% in total over the 17 years.

 Frequently Asked Questions - Population